Illedan/ETA/en/pages/cocos2d.md

 ## Shop view

 Now I´m going to learn how to make a shop like page with multiple scrollviews.
 First off I want to make scrolling horizontaly possible.
 Then I would like a vertical scroll for each group if there are more than 1 item.

+This is going to come during the next 24 hours, I´ll just have to learn it first! =)